-CWC 5 will participate in the CalSTRS program.
-Certificated staff members who are eligible for CalSTRS benefits, based on the state's definition, will be covered.
-CWC 5 will work directly with the Los Angeles County Office of Education to forward in a timely fashion any required payroll deductions and related data.
-All withholdings from employees and CWC 5 will be forwarded to the appropriate agency as required.
+CWC Hollywood participates in the CalSTRS program.
+Certificated staff members who are eligible for CalSTRS benefits, based on the state's definition, are covered.
+CWC Hollywood works directly with the Los Angeles County Office of Education to forward in a timely fashion any required payroll deductions and related data.
+All withholdings from employees and CWC Hollywood are forwarded to the appropriate agency as required.

-The CWC Los Angeles Regional Support Office (and any back-office service provider that is hired by the CWC Los Angeles region) will be responsible for enrolling all eligible employees.
-The Executive Director or designee will be responsible for ensuring appropriate arrangements for coverage are made.
-CWC 5 acknowledges that the Charter School must continue such participation for the duration of the Charter School's existence under the same County-District-School ("CDS") code.
+The CWC LA Regional Support Office (and any back-office service provider that is hired by the CWC LA region) is responsible for enrolling all eligible employees.
+The Executive Director or designee is responsible for ensuring appropriate arrangements for coverage are made and sustained.
+CWC Hollywood acknowledges that the Charter School must continue such participation for the duration of the Charter School's existence under the same County-District-School ("CDS") code.